BUTTON-MASHER-OMEGA/RCFT_V1.0_Echoroot/docs/chapter_7_2_framework_thermo_fusion.md

   analysis_notes:
     - "Lower F typically coincides with lower U and/or sufficiently high S; both routes can lower cost."
-    - "The gradient identity ∂F/∂β = −⟨E⟩ operationalizes how cost changes as β is tuned."
+    - "The gradient identities ∂_β ψ = U and ∂_β F = (U − F)/β operationalize how cost changes as β is tuned."
     - "Convexity (F''=Var[E]≥0) ensures a single β minimizing cost for fixed spectra."

   integrity_notes: